The Danske Bank Group is a strong Nordic financial services provider.

 The Group achieved this leading position through a number of mergers and acquisitions: a merger with Kjøbenhavns Handelsbank and Provinsbanken in 1990; the acquisition of Danica Pension in 1995; and a merger with BG Bank and Realkredit Danmark in 2000.

-Danske has achieved market share of 6% in both Sweden and Norway, through a combination of organic growth and acquisition: the acquisition of Östgöta Enskilda Bank in Sweden in 1997 and of Fokus Bank in Norway in 1999.
+Danske has achieved market share of 5% in both Sweden and Norway in 2014, through a combination of organic growth and acquisition: the acquisition of Östgöta Enskilda Bank in Sweden in 1997 and of Fokus Bank in Norway in 1999.

-Danske Bank Group acquired National Irish Bank and Northern Bank in 2005.
+Danske Bank Group also acquired National Irish Bank and Northern Bank in 2005.

 In 2006, Danske Bank Group further expanded through the acquisition of Sampo Bank, the third-largest bank in Finland.
 The acquisition also included activities in Estonia, Lithuania, Latvia as well as operations in Russia.